hoXyy/bazzite-hoxi/README.md

 # Images

-This repo only builds an image based on Bazzite KDE with Nvidia open drivers.
+This repo builds 2 images, one with KDE and one with GNOME.
+Both are based on Bazzite's NVIDIA images.